leandrosardi/workmesh/README.md

 WorkMesh is an open-source micro-services orchestration system for automatng software scaling and work distribution.

+Some hints:

-We define **micro-service** as an **external web-service** who receives tasks for any kind of offline processing, and returns the result to **master**.
+- In the **WorkMesh** world, a **micro-service** is an **external web-service** who receives tasks for any kind of offline processing, and returns the result to **master**.
+Just that.
+Nothing more.

-For creating your own micro-service, refer to [micro.template](https://github.com/leandrosardi/micro.template) project.

-This library is for defininng the micro-service protocol at the **master** side.
+- This library is for defininng the micro-service protocol at the **master** side.

+- For creating your own micro-service, refer to [micro.template](https://github.com/leandrosardi/micro.template) project.

+- If you are looking for a multi-threading processing framework, you should refer to [Pampa](https://github.com/leandrosardi/pampa) instead.

 ## 1. Getting Started